-For a Utah resident shareholder, enter the amount from their federal Schedule K-1, box 14, codes L and M.
+For a Utah resident shareholder, enter the amount from their federal Schedule K-1, box 16, code F.

 For a nonresident shareholder, enter the pro rata share of apportioned Utah foreign taxes paid or accrued included in the amount reported on Utah Schedule A, line 14.